Sonichigo/Sonichigo/README.md

 ---

 # Hi there 👋
-I am a **Developer Advocate Intern**🥑, i have a passion for learning and sharing my knowledge with others a public as possible.If you found value in something I have created, please feel free to send a [tip](https://www.buymeacoffee.com/sonichigo).
+I am a **OpenSource Contributor & do Developer Advocacy**🥑, I have a passion for learning and sharing my knowledge with others a public as possible.If you found value in something I have created, please feel free to send a [tip](https://www.buymeacoffee.com/sonichigo).
 You can also checkout my Microsoft Student Ambassadors Profile [here](https://studentambassadors.microsoft.com/en-US/profile/74597).
 I want to make an impact with what I'm doing.
 I love connecting with peers.

 In my spare time :-
 - I love reading books.